brodriguez8774/CS5820_GroupProject/readme.md

 Some AI modes, particularly the "less intelligent" ones could probably be greatly improved by implementing some kind of "track tiles visited" logic.
 It would likely help significantly with the roomba "getting stuck" or otherwise "being unable to visit all trash tiles".

+## Other Notes
+Early on, I expected to need a literal graph data structure.
+However, the original structure of data ended up being sufficient for the needs of this program.
+The graph data structure is being created, but only minimally referenced.

+Ideally, one of two things should happen:
+* The graph data structure and all references to it should be taken out.
+This would likely be easiest.
+* Entire program data should be reworked to almost exclusively use the graph data structure, instead of current custom class structure.
+This might be a lot of work, for minimal to no benefit (at least none visible at the current time).

 ## References